Verran Municipality

 Verran is a former municipality in Trøndelag county, Norway.
 The municipality existed from 1901 until its dissolution in 2020 when it was divided between Steinkjer Municipality and Indre Fosen Municipality.
 It was part of the Innherred region.
 The administrative centre of the municipality was the village of Malm.
 Other villages in Verran included Follafoss, Sela, Verrabotn, and Verrastranda.

 At the time of its dissolution in 2020, the 602 km2 municipality was the 185th largest by area out of the 422 municipalities in Norway.
-Verran was the 294th most populous municipality in Norway with a population of 2,473.
-The municipality's population density was 4.1 PD/km2 and its population had decreased by 16.1% over the last decade.
+Verran Municipality was the 296th most populous municipality in Norway with a population of 2,449.
+The municipality's population density was 4.1 PD/km2 and its population had decreased by 16.2% over the last decade.

 General information

-The municipality of Verran was established on 1 January 1901 when the old municipality of Mosvik og Verran was divided into two new municipalities: Mosvik (population: 969) and Verran (population: 1,456).
+The municipality of Verran was established on 1 January 1901 when the old Mosvik og Verran Municipality was divided into two new municipalities: Mosvik Municipality (population: 969) and Verran Municipality (population: 1,456).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Malm (population: 2,975) to the north and Verran (population: 1,803) to the south were merged to form a new municipality of Verran.
-After the merger, there were 4,778 residents in Verran.
-On 1 January 1968, the Framverran area on the south side of the Verrasundet fjord (population: 395) was transferred from Verran to the neighboring municipality of Mosvik.
+On 1 January 1964, Malm Municipality (population: 2,975) and Verran Municipality (population: 1,803) were merged to form a new, larger Verran Municipality.
+After the merger, there were 4,778 residents in Verran Municipality.
+On 1 January 1968, the Framverran area on the south side of the Verrasundet fjord (population: 395) was transferred from Verran Municipality to the neighboring Mosvik Municipality.

 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

-On 1 January 2020 the municipality of Verran was merged with the neighboring municipality of Steinkjer to form a new, larger Steinkjer Municipality.
-Also on that date, the Verrabotn area in southwestern Verran was merged with the neighboring municipality of Indre Fosen (instead of merging with Steinkjer like the rest of Verran).
+On 1 January 2020, Verran Municipality was dissolved.
+Most of the municipality was merged with the neighboring Steinkjer Municipality to form a new, larger Steinkjer Municipality.
+The remaining Verrabotn area in the southwestern part of Verran Municipality was merged with the neighboring Indre Fosen Municipality.